danja/cat-toy/README.md

 If there's no change in the sensor's status for 10 minutes it will do another slow sweep.

-The LED on the Arduino whenever the proximity detector reports an obstacle.
+The LED on the Arduino is lit whenever the proximity detector reports an obstacle.
 Ths sensor has two screwdriver-adjustable conrols.
-One adjusts the frequency of IR pulses, should make no difference to behaviour.
+One adjusts the frequency of IR pulses (I believe in the region of 35kHz), should make no difference to behaviour.
 The other controls the sensitivity, ie. distance.

+**PS.** On trying it out with my friend's cat for the first time, realised the inactivity delay of 10 mins I'd set was too long to keep the cat's attention. *But*, out of curiosity I tried a TV remote control, without doing anything esle, and that triggered twitching.
+Serendipity!
+I'm guessing the mod freq sensor preset might need tweaking for some remotes, but it work out of the box for my friends.

+## Possible Improvements

+With the same hardware it might be interesting to record the sensor input over time and use this to determine the movement of the servo - ie. learn what annoys the cat the most.

+There are plenty of other I/O lines available on the Arduino.
+Simple additions could include sending a mousy squeak to a loudspeaker or other servos for more complex behaviours.
+Cheap motors & drivers are available, a mobile cat-annoying bot would be straightforward.
+Other sensors could be added: eg. the cheap ultrasonic sensor modules have quite a large (variable) oject-detection distance, could be used to offer behaviour to attract a distant animal.

+With suitable code changes, the same hardware could be set up to make an automatic cat feeder.
+Not as much fun as annoying them.